alexandair/entra-powershell-docs/docs/conceptual/manage-user.md

 ### Retrieve a user's sign-in activity

-1. Retrieve the sign in activity of a specific user.
+The following example shows how to retrieves the sign-in activity of a specific user.

     ```powershell
     Connect-Entra -Scopes 'User.Read.All','AuditLog.Read.All'